vagos/os-exercises/README.md

+**Resources**

-Resources for beginners who want to get started with Kernel development.
+For beginners who want to get started with Kernel development.

 Online: